OPS-SAT (Operations nanoSatellite)

 - Open access to all onboard resources and systems will be provided to ‘Experimenters’ – any ESA Member State institution or company able to carry out relevant software experiments in line with OPS-SAT’s capabilities.

 - Combining a powerful onboard computer with state-of-the-art technologies, including a high-resolution camera, optical receiver, radio equipment and orientation systems, the tiny satellite makes it possible to perform a vast range of experiments on Europe’s flying laboratory.

 - Experimenters Day will take place on 18 June 2019, and will bring together teams and individuals who wish to use OPS-SAT to perform their own experiments in space at ESOC.

-- The day gives experimenters the chance to interact with the OPS-SAT team, to pitch their experiments and visit the SMILE control facilities, as well as network with others planning to use the flying laboratory.
+- The day gives experimenters the chance to interact with the OPS-SAT team, pitch their experiments and visit the SMILE control facilities, as well as network with others planning to use the flying laboratory.

 Apply to become an experimenter